11 Simple Needs of the Minimalist Baby

 A young couple I know went into debt preparing a designer nursery for their first child.
 At a baby shower for this young mama-to-be, gifts included dozens of cute but fussy newborn-size outfits (too many to wear before they were all outgrown), miniature patent leather shoes, two baby monitors, a white noise machine, a wipe warmer, and an elegant pram-style stroller that was very heavy to lift and probably too large to fit into the trunk of a car.

 Family and friends were eager to welcome the new baby and wanted to show their love by giving gifts.
 But the cute gadgets and clothes, though fun to shop for and to give, weren't really going to meet the baby's needs.
 Expensive clutter had been given in place of useful necessities, which would still need to be purchased.

 Giving birth and caring for a newborn are wonderful but stressful activities.
 Why add debt and clutter to sleep deprivation and first-time-parent anxiety?

 Obviously, a baby needs some stuff.
 But there's a lot of silly spending going on, and the idea that babies need tons of gear is a myth perpetuated by our hyper-consumerist culture.

 You must have one correctly installed in order to take your baby home from the hospital.
 Check the Consumer Reports buying guide for the best information, and buy new.

 2. A crib

 A crib provides a safe place for baby to sleep independently.
 Look for a good used crib, but buy a new mattress.
-Two sets of bedding (waterproof pad, fitted sheet, and lightweight blanket) will insure that he always has a warm, clean place to sleep.
+Four sets of bedding (waterproof pad, fitted sheet, and lightweight blanket) will insure that he always has a warm, clean place to sleep.